-Finding the right type of carpet is an important aspect in finishing your home.
-Carpet makes a room cozy and comfortable, and even subtle carpeting helps create a room's personality.
+Finding the right type of carpet is an important aspect of finishing your home.
+Carpet makes a room cozy and comfortable.
+Even subtle carpeting can help create a room's personality.
 Different types of carpet will serve different needs.
-This guide dives into all the factors you should consider when choosing carpet to fit your home.
+This guide covers the types of carpet.
+It includes all the factors you should consider when choosing carpet to fit your home.

 Tip: The best carpet for stairs will be a carpet that resists snagging, abrasions and dirt.
 Since stairs are more difficult to clean, the best carpet for stairs should also deter pet hair, so consider low pile carpet options.

 When determining the quality and durability of carpet, start by finding out its pile height and face weight.